alanng10/class-lang/Docue/Article/Sande/a.md

 Struct var, glob var and local var operate of var that is int type that is smaller than 64 bits results int any ref that has the int value at lower bits in the ref value.
-The type of the operates are 64 bits int type.
+The type of the operates is 64 bits int type.
 Struct var, glob var and local var mark of the var, inputs int value that is from AreExecute Value operate ref value lower bits.
-The type of the marks are the var declared int type.
+The type of the marks is the var declared int type.